Archive How to Make Virtual Reality Safe for Kids?

 Negative Effects of Virtual Reality on Kids

-Unfortunately, using this wonderful technology has many disadvantages, especially for smaller children.
-At the time of writing, all VR headsets available on the market have a minimum age requirement of 13 (one exception is 12).
+Unfortunately, using this wonderful technology has many disadvantages, especially for young children.
+At the time of writing, all VR headsets available on the market have a minimum age restriction of 13 (one exception is 12).
 But there are still problems that we have to acknowledge.

 The Vergence-Accommodation Conflict

 Vergence and accommodation are two separate functions that the eyes perform, which help us see clearly.
 Simply put, Vergence is the movement of your eyeballs while looking for something and then fixating on it.
 If your vergence isn’t right, you experience double vision.
-After you fixate on something, something in your eye focuses the light on your retina which produces a sharp image; this is called accommodation.
+After you fixate on something, your eye focuses the light on your retina, which produces a sharp image; this is called accommodation.

-The vergence-accommodation conflict is thought to be the reason why people feel sick or dizzy after using a VR headset.
+The vergence-accommodation conflict is thought to be the reason why people feel motion sickness or dizzy after using a VR headset.
 Keep in mind that most people can remain comfortable with the vergence-accommodation conflict for a short amount of time, especially if the difference in distance isn’t that much.

 Safe phones for teens